 The session will convene a panel of invited Senior Arctic Officials, Permanent Participants, and other high-level decision-makers who will discuss implementation needs, strategies, and benefits of the Arctic Science Agreement.
 The panel will be moderated by Professor Paul Arthur Berkman and open to the audience for participation.
 The panel objectives are: 1) to contribute to building the ‘bridge’ between IASC-UArctic-IASSA by engaging high level diplomats and thought leaders, and; 2) to consider mechanisms for inclusive implementation of the Arctic Science Agreement, drawing on natural and social sciences and Indigenous knowledge.

-This session is open to attend and with invited presentations.
+This session is closed for submissions but open to attend.